 Want to start an esports team at your school?
 Follow this easy step-by-step guide below or check out ViewSonic’s esports in education solution page to learn more.

-Competitive video gaming has quickly risen to the ranks of “real sports” in many of the ways that count.
-These include big-name sponsors, competitive pro leagues, college competitions and, in 2017, more global viewers than the 2016 NFL regular season
+Competitive video gaming has quickly risen to the ranks of “real sports” in many vital ways.
+These include big-name sponsors, competitive pro leagues, college competitions and a global eSport audience that is over four times bigger than the NFL audience.

 This article will give you a step-by-step guide on starting a high school esports team and takes a look at how having a team will benefit your school and its students.
 We’ll also provide resources for finding tournaments, supporting your club and thinking ahead about college scholarships.

 How to Start a High School Esports Team